pages-themes/minimal/pages/projects/syscid.md

 ### Description

+Chronic inflammatory diseases (CIDs), including inflammatory bowel disease (IBD), rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) are a group of incurable immune system disorders of unclear aetiology characterised by a persistent inflammation that ultimately cause damage in target tissues and organs.
+Currently, there are no curative treatment options for CIDs and available targeted treatments are only beneficial in a subset of patients.

+CIDs, as well as other diseases, emerge from a complex network of causal interactions between proteins, small chemical compounds, environmental factors and different types of cells.
+So, the limited benefit of the targeted treatments as mentioned above could be a consequence of the lack of knowledge concerning how the CIDs complex network is structured.
+If such structure is at least partially known, then it would be possible to understand the molecular mechanisms of CIDs and maybe indicate new potential targets to achieve better clinical responses.

+To uncover at least a biologically significant part of the structure of the CIDs complex network, we constructed the SYSCID map, a network of mechanistically resolved causal interactions related to IBD, RA and SLE.
+The SYSCID map was built via manual curation of domain experts-suggested scientifi articles and be used as an interactive, graphically guided review of IBD, RA and SLE molecular pathogenesis and a hypothesis-generating resource for new discoveries when integrated with omics data (please check the publication for more details).

-The SYSCID Map is developed within the IMI2 [SYSCID](https://syscid.eu/) project and focuses on inflammatory bowel disease (IBD), rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
+The SYSCID Map was developed within the IMI2 [SYSCID](https://syscid.eu/) project and focuses on inflammatory bowel disease (IBD), rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).

 ### Fundings